joseantonio-nn/data-revolution/_posts/2023-08-02-efficient-data-transfer.md

 ## Optimizing Data Transfers for Data Science Projects

-Before you go, there are some more settings you might consider to smooth the whole process if you are struggling with freaking big data files.
+Before you go, there are some more settings you might consider to smooth out the whole process if you are struggling with freaking big data files.

 - **Compression**: you can compress your data files before transferring them to reduce transfer time and bandwidth usage.
 Use tools like `gzip` or `tar` to create compressed archives.